RegTrack: Simplicity Beneath Complexity in Robust Multi-Modal 3D Multi-Object Tracking: Experiment

 \subsubsection{Qualitative Evaluation}

-To complement the quantitative analysis, qualitative evaluations are conducted on the KITTI validation set.
-Fig. \ref{fig:vis_YOLOO_kitti} visualizes a comparison between classic AB3DMOT \cite{ab3dmot} and our YOLOO on sequence 0016, using 3D detections from Point-RCNN \cite{pointrcnn} as input.
-Our method demonstrates superior performance by generating more robust and accurate trajectories, effectively suppressing false trajectories, particularly those originating from erroneous detections.
+To complement the quantitative analysis, we conduct a qualitative evaluation on the KITTI validation set.
+Fig. \ref{fig:vis_RegTrack_kitti} visualizes the 3D MOT performance of RegTrack, using 3D detections generated by VirConv \cite{virconv} as input.
+RegTrack demonstrates excellent performance, producing robust and accurate 3D trajectories while effectively suppressing false trajectories.
+Furthermore, columns 2 to 4 in Fig. \ref{fig:vis_RegTrack_kitti} show that RegTrack can mitigate ID switches caused by temporarily missed detections, as exemplified by the object with ID 101.